fflamerie/atBU_entrepots_donnees/content/atBU_donnees.md

 Reynolds, N., & Green, C. (2019).
 Spatiotemporal modelling of radiocarbon dates using linear regression does not indicate a vector of demic dispersal associated with the earliest Gravettian assemblages in Europe [Data set]. _Open Science Framework_. https://doi.org/10.17605/OSF.IO/6XRTS

-:point_right: Il s'agit des données liées à l'article suivant :
+👉 Il s'agit des données liées à l'article suivant :

 Reynolds, N., & Green, C. (2019).
 Spatiotemporal modelling of radiocarbon dates using linear regression does not indicate a vector of demic dispersal associated with the earliest Gravettian assemblages in Europe. _Journal of Archaeological Science: Reports_, _27_, 101958. https://doi.org/10.1016/j.jasrep.2019.101958